crabdul/Solar-System-Simulation/README.md

 ### Prerequisites

-Ensure you have the latest version of Java
+Ensure you have [Java](https://java.com/en/download/) installed on your computer.

 **Maven** - Download from [here](https://maven.apache.org/install.html) and follow the [installation guide](https://maven.apache.org/install.html) to install it on your system.
-Alternatively, if you use homebrew, simply install using the following command
+Alternatively, if you use [homebrew](https://brew.sh/), simply install using the following command

 ```
 brew install maven